alternative investments

-As an investment, art is best viewed as a passion investment.
-But art’s inherent “value” is less financial than cultural.
-Most art works do not appreciate significantly.
-We do rigorous, in-depth art historical and economic research for our range of clients.
-While are happy to help clients make investment decisions, we carefully manage their expectations.
+When viewed as an investment, art is best viewed as a speculative asset.
+Art’s inherent “value” is less financial than cultural.
+Most artworks do not appreciate quickly or significantly.
+We caution that art markets fluctuate, just like financial markets.
+While we are happy to help clients make investment decisions, we are careful to manage their expectations.
+We do rigorous, in-depth art historical and economic research for our clients.

 Some people approach art strictly as an asset class.
 As investors, they frequently engage in a “pack” mentality, favoring and, often, ultimately creating art commodities or art currencies.
 (Warhol and Basquiat are unquestionably commodity classes.)
 There is nothing wrong with this.
-But there are many more losers than winners in this approach.
+Though it is rather boring.
+In reality there are many more losers than winners in this approach.

-The majority of collectors ask, as a final question in the purchasing process, “Is it likely that this art asset will appreciate?”
+The majority of collectors ask, as a final question in the purchasing process, “Will this art asset appreciate?”
 For them, they act initially on passion and preference, and finally on cost and economic appreciation.
-It is not uncommon to hear a collector talk about his “art debt.”
-But there is—in fact—the ever-looming question of value.
+It is not uncommon to hear collectors talk about their buyers’ remorse and the art debt.
+Naturally, there is and ever-looming question of value.

 Understanding value